armandomartineze/CloudNativeDevOpsFastTrackV2/Lab. #1 - Resource Provisioning/README.md

 - - -

-## Pre-Reqs - Criação de compartimento
+## Pre-Reqs - Creating a compartment
-Como pré-requisito, é uma boa ideia criarmos um compartimento isolado para poder agrupar nossos recursos!
+As a prerequisite, it's a good idea to create an isolated compartment so that we can group our resources together!

-1. Para isso, faça o [login](https://www.oracle.com/cloud/sign-in.html) em sua conta na OCI.
+1. To do this, do the [login](https://www.oracle.com/cloud/sign-in.html) in your OCI account.

-2. No 🍔 menu de hambúrguer, acesse: **Identity & Security** → **Identity** → **Compartments**.
+2. In the 🍔 hamburger menu, go to: **Identity & Security** → **Identity** → **Compartments**.

 ![](./images/IMG00_1.PNG)

-3. Na nova janela, clique em **Create Compartment**.
+3. In the new window, click on **Create Compartment**.

 ![](./images/IMG00_2.PNG)

-4. Insira um nome para o compartimento e também uma descrição.
-Feito isto, clique em **Create Compartment**.
+4. Enter a name for the compartment and also a description.
+Once this is done, click on **Create Compartment**.

 ![](./images/IMG00_3.PNG)

-Excelente!!!
-Podemos agora iniciar com os passos do nosso lab!
+Excellent!!!
+We can now start with our lab steps!

 - - -

-## Passo 1 - Download do repositório
+## Step 1 - Download the repository

-Como primeiro passo, devemos fazer o download do arquivo (zip) no repositório do github.
+The first step is to download the file (zip) from the github repository.

- 1. Para isso, acesse o [repositório](https://github.com/CeInnovationTeam/terraform-dev-ft) e clique em **Download ZIP**.
+ 1. To do this, go to [repositório](https://github.com/CeInnovationTeam/terraform-dev-ft) and click on **Download ZIP**.

 ![](./images/IMG01.PNG)

 - - -

-## Passo 2 - Upload do terraform no Resource Manager
+## Step 2 - Uploading the terraform to the Resource Manager

-1. Faça o [login](https://www.oracle.com/cloud/sign-in.html) em sua conta na OCI.
+1. Do the [login](https://www.oracle.com/cloud/sign-in.html) in your OCI account.

-2. No 🍔 menu de hambúrguer, acesse: **Developer Services** → **Resource Manager** → **Stacks**.
+2. In the 🍔 hamburger menu, go to: **Developer Services** → **Resource Manager** → **Stacks**.

 ![](./images/IMG04_01.PNG)

-3. Nesta nova janela, acesse o compartment criado previamente e clique em **Create Stack**.
+3. In this new window, access the previously created compartment and click on **Create Stack**.

 ![](./images/IMG05.PNG)

-4. Selecione a opção "Zip file", clique em "browse" e arraste o arquivo (.zip), que contém os arquivos .tf.
-O Resource Manager irá preencher todos os campos.
+4. Select the "Zip file" option, click on "browse" and drag the archive (.zip) containing the .tf files.
+Resource Manager will fill in all the fields.

 ![](./images/IMG06.PNG)

-5. Clique em **Next**, para podermos configurar alguns parâmetros sobre os recursos a serem provisionados.
+5. Click on **Next**, so that we can configure some parameters about the resources to be provisioned.

-6. Nesta nova tela, lembre-se de selecionar o compartment criado previamente e clicar em **Mostrar opções avançadas**.
+6. On this new screen, remember to select the previously created compartment and click on **Show advanced options**.

 ![](./images/IMG02.PNG)

-7. Antes de prosseguir, lembre-se de selecionar a versão "v1.25.4" na opção **Kubernetes Version**.
+7. Before proceeding, remember to select version "v1.25.4" in the option **Kubernetes Version**.

 ![](./images/IMG_OKE.png)

-8. Clique em **Next**.
+8. Click on **Next**.

-9. Criada nossa stack, clique em **Apply** e confirme a ação.
+9. Once our stack has been created, click on **Apply** and confirm the action.

 ![](./images/IMG07.PNG)

-10. O provisionamento dos recursos deverá durar em torno de 25 minutos.
+10. The provisioning of resources should take around 25 minutes.

-11. Após finalizar o Apply com sucesso, podemos conferir o provisionamento dos nossos recursos!
+11. After successfully completing the Apply, we can check the provisioning of our resources!

-### ✔ Ambientes provisionados com sucesso!!!
-Você provisionou recursos usando Terraform na OCI! 🚀
+### ✔ Environments successfully provisioned!!!
+You have provisioned resources using Terraform in OCI! 🚀